 URL optimization guidelines:

-- Include primary keyword
+- Include the primary keyword

-- Avoid parameters, numbers, special characters
+- Avoid parameters, numbers, and special characters

-- Create logical hierarchy:
+- Build a logical hierarchy:

 /root/seed/node/ - Use lowercase only